StatCan/NBL-CNB/docs/source/address_matching/matching.rst

 Phase 3: Check Linkages using Intersects
 ----------------------------------------

-This phase checks for and any buildings and addresses that directly intersect with each other and matches them based on that intersection.
+This phase checks for any buildings and addresses that directly intersect with each other and matches them based on that intersection.
 This phase is performed as follows:

 1. Identify all address points that directly intersect a building polygon.
-Assumption is made that an address point will only ever intersect one building polygon so no code has been added to deal with plural linkages.
+The assumption is made that an address point will only ever intersect one building polygon so no code has been added to deal with plural linkages.
 2. Identified linkages via intersect and are removed from the main addresses geodataframe as they have already been matched.

 .. code-block:: python